 The public defence will be chaired by the Dean of the faculty or a person authorised by the Dean.
-First, the Chair of the defence will give a brief explanation of the procedures relating to the submission and evaluation of the doctoral thesis.
+First, the Chair of the defence will give a brief explanation of the procedures relating to the submission and evaluation of the doctoral thesis and the trial lecture.
 The PhD candidate will then explain the purpose and findings of the doctoral research project.
-The first opposing speaker begins the questioning of the PhD candidate and the second opposing speaker concludes the questioning.
-The faculty may eventually decide on a different division of labour between the opponents or between the candidate and the opponents.
-Those members of the audience who wish to participate in the deliberations ex auditorio must give notice to the Chair within the time determined and announced at the start of the public defence.
+The first opponent begins the questioning of the PhD candidate and the second opponent concludes the same.
+Each faculty can decide upon a different order or division of tasks between the candidate and the opponents.
+Those members of the audience who wish to participate in the deliberations ex auditorio must give notice to the Chair within the timeframe determined and announced at the start of the public defence.

 If the committee deems the thesis and the defence satisfactory, this is announced immediately at the venue, upon conclusion of the defence.
-The committee then submits a report to the PhD coordinator, on a stipulated form, where it assesses the dissertation, the trial lecture and the defence, and concludes whether the defense has been approved or not.
+The committee then submits a report to the PhD coordinator, on a stipulated form, where it evaluates the dissertation, the trial lecture and the defence, and concludes whether the defense has been approved or not.